Marcus98T/SHS-UFO-Edits/README.md

 It is divided into folder categories of orthography formats, followed by typeface style.
 For now, there is only the traditional orthography format (Simplified Chinese: 旧字形/传承字形; Traditional Chinese: 舊字形/傳承字形) and some Japanese kana edits available.
 More orthography formats may follow in the near future.

 **Please note:** This repository does not contain any final font files in OTF/TTF format as I currently lack the technical knowledge to re-compile Source Han Sans/Serif into a usable font with my own glyph edits.
 So for now, the best I can contribute is by releasing my edits as overlapping source-only formats.
 Anyone can use them in their own Source Han forks as they please.
+Also, the sources do not contain the entire font, only my glyph edits.

 Regarding the versions, my edits are based on Source Han Sans v2.004 and Source Han Serif v2.001.